 The state government explained that there would be a lift in movement restriction within the state with effect from Wednesday till midnight on Thursday, April 2, 2020, following which the lockdown protocol would once again resume full effect.

-Through a tweet released on his official tweeter handle on Wednesday, El-Rufai urged his state residents to take advantage of the allotted time-slot and make adequate preparations for period which would be spent indoors once the curfew was again implemented, and assured them that Tuesdays and Wednesdays of every week would be given as curfew-free days on which people could carry out buying and selling activities.
+Through a tweet released on his official tweeter handle on Wednesday, El-Rufai urged his state residents to take advantage of the allotted time-slot and make adequate preparations for a period which would be spent indoors once the curfew was again implemented, and assured them that Tuesdays and Wednesdays of every week would be given as curfew-free days on which people could carry out buying and selling activities.

 He however advised that laid down precautionary measures against further spread of coronavirus, such as regular hand washing and social distancing should be observed by the people during such days, and that adherence to the curfew directives should take immediate effect once the suspension was over.